 The 2015 treaty committed the world to “holding the increase in the global average temperature to well below 2 degrees Celsius above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 degrees C. above pre-industrial levels.”

 The world has already warmed by about 1 degree C. above pre-industrial levels, so the choice is really between another 1 degree C. or, preferably, a half-degree C. more warming.

 The report also examined energy transition paths in 10 regions worldwide.
-All will have higher shares of renewable energy, IRENA found, with Southeast Asia, Latin America, the European Union and sub-Saharan Africa poised to reach 70 percent to 80 percent by 2050.
+All will have higher shares of renewable energy, IRENA found, with Southeast Asia, Latin America, the European Union and most of Africa poised to reach 70-80% by 2050.